-Mount Rinjani, which towers out of the nearby island of Lombok, is the volcano causing the travel chaos.
-Its continuing eruptions have spread a cloud of volcanic ash in the direction of Bali, posing a danger for aircraft engines.
+Eruptions from Mount Rinjani, on the nearby island of Lombok, had spread a cloud of volcanic ash in the direction of Bali, posing a danger for aircraft engines.

 By Wednesday, that had resulted in the cancellation of 692 flights, both domestic and international, leaving many travelers stuck on the island or unable to reach it.